nsidc/qgreenland/doc/user/how-to/metadata.md

 Right click on the layer and select the **Properties** option.
 This will open the Layer Properties window.
 Next, find the metadata tab on the left side window panel.
-This will show any available information that is associated with the data layer, including but not limited to title and abstract.
+This will show any available information that is associated with the data layer, including the title and abstract.

 ![metadata.png](/_images/metadata.png)

+Information about the layer's coordinate reference system and spatial extent can be found in the **Information** tab.

 ## Via Text Files in Layer Directories